Michael-Reefe/Loki.jl/README.md

 `save_fits = true`

 This boolean option enables or disables saving the final model parameters and uncertainties as FITS files at the end of fitting.

+`save_tables = true`

+This boolean option enables or disables saving the final model parameters and uncertainties as CSV tables at the end of fitting.

 `lines_allow_negative = false`